 Dog Backpack Buying Guide

 The look of the dog backpack is secondary, what truly matters is listed just below and this is what I want you to focus on.
-Your dog will thank you after few hours of hiking.
-Whether you go for few hours or camp overnight, these features matter.
+Your dog will thank you after a few hours of hiking.
+Whether you go for a few hours or camp overnight, these features matter.

 Before we go over what matters, it is important to remember that your dog should not carry a maximum of 25% of its body weight.
 If your dog is new to dog packs, start out with a lighter load and build up to a more substantial load as both of you get accustomed to carrying the dog backpack.

 Sounds silly, right?
 Well, it’s the most important.
-Especially with dogs that have very short hair or a sensitive skin, you must pick breathable fabric and materials and make sure the buckles are padded so they don’t burn the skin.
-Ruff Wear and Outward Hound are two brands that have that as a basic on most of their models.
+Especially with dogs that have very short hair or sensitive skin, you must pick breathable fabric and materials and make sure the buckles are padded so they don’t burn the skin.
+Ruff Wear and Outward Hound are two brands that have that as a basis on most of their models.

 Some edges in a dog backpack can be in prolonged contact with the skin and sometimes provoke small scratches or cuts.
 Here again, make sure the edges are round or padded to prevent any cutting.

 Cleaning must be easy, especially if you go through dirty water, you don’t want bacterias to remain and develop on the dog pack.
-Instead, choose an easy to wash dog pack that can be cleaned quickly with even just clean water (we’re not into deep cleaning, just the minimum to keep infections away.)
+Instead, choose an easy-to-wash dog pack that can be cleaned quickly with even just clean water (we’re not into deep cleaning, just the minimum to keep infections away.)